-Critics’ main argument against environmental regulations is that they hurt the economy.
+Critics argue that environmental regulations hurt the economy.
 Economically depressed groups are prone to look for scapegoats, and environmental regulations are a convenient target.
 As an example, mechanization and technical changes are the main causes of falling employment in the coal industry, but impacted states and communities tend to blame a visible target: regulations.

 Republican politicians argue vigorously that regulations are “job killers.”
-But they are not alone.
 Blue-collar unions – pillars of the Democratic Party – also oppose environmental regulations when they believe jobs are at stake, as in the Dakota Access Pipeline controversy.
-The United Mine Workers strongly oppose the Clean Power Plan, which is designed to limit carbon emissions from coal burning electric utilities.
+The United Mine Workers strongly oppose the Clean Power Plan, which President Trump has ordered EPA to rewrite or replace.

 Toward a new strategy

-In advocating new environmental protection measures, environmentalists should take greater account of who will bear the costs and demand that they be compensated.
+When environmentalists call for new measures to protect resources, they should take greater account of who will bear the costs and demand that they be compensated.
 We call this approach embedded environmentalism.

-Hillary Clinton’s Appalachia plan reflected embedded environmentalism because it offered a $30 billion program to aid coal-producing communities that would be harmed by Obama’s Clean Power Plan.
-Perhaps this sort of regulation-cum-compensation approach will help foster a green-blue alliance where workers and environmentalists join to protect the environment and safeguard the economic interests of impacted people.
+Hillary Clinton’s Appalachia plan was an example.
+It offered $30 billion to aid coal-producing communities that would be harmed by the Clean Power Plan.
+This approach can help foster a green-blue alliance where workers and environmentalists join to protect the environment and safeguard the economic interests of impacted people.

-Environmentalists also need to convince immigrants – who may put much greater priority on jobs and economic security – to support environmental protection.
-But the environmental movement has struggled to establish a rapport with nonwhite communities because the major advocacy groups lack diversity.
-People of color account for only 15 percent of the staff of major environmental organizations and do not hold top leadership positions in any of the largest groups.
+Environmentalists also need to convince immigrants – who care most about jobs and economic security – to support environmental protection.
+But the environmental movement has struggled to establish a rapport with nonwhite communities.
+Major green groups lack diversity.
+People of color account for only 15 percent of the staff of large environmental organizations and do not hold top leadership positions in any of the largest groups.

-Moreover, these organizations’ policies are informed by constituencies that have historically supported them: middle- and upper-class white urban voters.
-As one example, protecting national parks and public lands is a signature issue for U.S. environmentalists, but data suggest that minorities spend less time in the outdoors than white people do.
-Public land protection may therefore not be an effective cause for mobilizing minorities, especially economically disadvantaged groups.
+Moreover, these organizations’ policies reflect the concerns of middle- and upper-class white urban voters.
+For example, protecting national parks and public lands is a signature issue for environmentalists, but data suggest that minorities spend less time in the outdoors than white people do.

-Contrary to popular perceptions, minorities do care about environmental issues, including global climate change.
-Environmental initiatives will sway their votes if they address local concerns, such as air and water pollution and clean drinking water, and workplace hazards, such as pesticide exposure for immigrant farm workers.
+Contrary to popular perceptions, minorities do care about environmental issues, including climate change.
+Environmental initiatives will sway their votes if they address local concerns – such as air and water pollution and clean drinking water – and workplace hazards, such as pesticide exposure for immigrant farm workers.

-To become an influential social movement once again, U.S. environmentalists will need to “go local.”
-Instead of telling people what they ought to do, they will need to pay attention to minorities’ and workers’ perspectives.
-Shedding urban elitism will require critical and painful self-reflection, more investment in green-blue alliances and an honest attempt to diversify the environmental movement and its agenda.
+To become an influential social movement once again, U.S. environmentalists need to “go local” and pay attention to minorities’ and workers’ perspectives.
+Shedding urban elitism will require critical and painful self-reflection, more investment in blue-green alliances and an honest attempt to diversify the environmental movement and its agenda.